Haivision/srt/docs/API-functions.md

 * `clear`: 1 if the statistics should be cleared after retrieval
 * `instantaneous`: 1 if the statistics should use instant data, not moving averages

 `SRT_TRACEBSTATS` is an alias to `struct CBytePerfMon`.
-Most of the fields are reasonably well described in the header file comments.
+For complete description of the fields please refer to the document [statistics.md](statistics.md).

 Here are descriptions of some less obvious fields in this structure (instant measurements):

 * `usPktSndPeriod`: This is the minimum time (sending period) that must be kept between two packets sent consecutively over the link used by this socket.
 Note